PaPa31/empty-repository/README.md

 Useful GIT commands:

-Little files with text describing Git and bash commands.
+Little hint files with text describing Git and bash commands.
 Using is simple.
-Download and run it with only command:
+Download and run any file with only command:

 	$ cat useful-file